 # Flap List - Cable Modems with intermittent connectivity problems

 This post is a summary of the flap list feature.
-It is not necessarily just a Cisco-only feature, even though I will be focussing on Cisco here.
+It is not necessarily just a Cisco-only feature, even though I will be focusing on Cisco here.
 There are other vendors such as Casa, Arris, Huawei..
 The list goes on.

 A flap list keeps track of CMs with connectivity problems (they're flapping back and forth).
 The flap list can help in deciding between whether there is a problem with the given CM, or whether there is a problem with the upstream or downstream cable.